mitsuhiko/lucumr/2012/6/22/hate-hate-hate-everywhere.rst

 Setuptools was really good with giving the same term to different things, a practice it copied from distutils.
-Not only do we have Python packages (the things with `__init__.py` files in it) and PyPI packages (what you download from PyPI) but with setuptools there are also now to kinds of eggs.
+Not only do we have Python packages (the things with `__init__.py` files in it) and PyPI packages (what you download from PyPI) but with setuptools there are also now two kinds of eggs.
 In the original design of setuptools there was no difference between an egg folder and an egg archive, but over the years and with the introduction of pip that changed.